Pikachubolk/Pikachubolk/README.md

 ### Portfolio
-you can find lots of infomation about me on here, and you can also play various minigames and other various things to keep you entertained you can check it out at: noabolk.dev
+you can find lots of infomation about me on here, and you can also play various minigames and other various things to keep you entertained you can check it out at: pikachubolk.info

 ### Other Stats and widgets you might be interested in.